 When the government, the Federal Reserve, adjusts interest rates, the impact is far and wide.
 Loan interest rates vary for all types of loans, including home loans, car loans, and credit cards.
 Suppose a buyer is planning to get a Small Business Loan to complete the acquisition.
 In that case, inflation will impact the loan rate and potentially their ability to qualify for an SBA Loan.

-Guidant Financial predicts rates to increase to over 6% in 2022, increasing the monthly repayment.
+Guidant Financial predicts rates to increase which will increase the monthly repayment.
 If profits are already squeezed, an increase in the cost of serving a loan may deter some buyers.
 However, it is important to know that 65% of transactions are seller-financed.
 Therefore, seller-financing may be a more attractive option when both parties are motivated to make a deal happen.

 A small business may be seen as a safer investment than the stock market or real estate